|

 The Wonder

 Is: New and Selected Poems 1974-2012.
 Second edition.
 Ink Brush Press, 2012.
-Available from powells.com, Barnes & Noble, Amazon.com or from the bookseller of your choice.
+205 pages.
+Available from Amazon.com, barnesandnoble.com, powells.com, or AbeBooks.

 Thirty plus years' worth of poems deserves a hurrah.
 Some—notably 'Diana the Huntress Goes for her Mammogram' and 'I Cut Open a Papaya / My Husband Reads His UFO Journal' –are especially delightful in their transgression of our daily norms.